rlf-arlut/tmrg/doc/source/triplication.rst

 to generate triplicated signal from arbitrary combination of other signals.

 To make example easier to understand, lets take real-life problem: we want to make a clock gating circuit.
-A simple implementation with only one gaiting signal may look like:
+A simple implementation with only one gating signal may look like:

 .. literalinclude:: ../../examples/clockGating01.v